laurapessl/hcc-custom-charts/README.md

         <span style="color: transparent;">├──├──</span>└── `hcc-custom-charts.umd.js`
         └── 📁 `rawgraphs-app/`

-    The `index.umd.js` file can now be loaded with RAWGraphs.
+    The `hcc-custom-charts.umd.js` file can now be loaded with RAWGraphs.
-    Recommended: Rename file to chart name → e.g. `bar-chart.umd.js`

 # Upload the bundle to RAWGraphs
 The following steps can be executed on the local RAWGraphs app, as well as on https://app.rawgraphs.io.